How does Makey Makey work?

 Does Makey Makey work with mobile devices and tablets?

-Makey Makey works on some tablets and mobile devices, but is not officially supported.
+Makey Makey is designed to work with QWERTY keyboard and mouse click input.
+It works on some tablets and mobile devices, but it is not officially supported.
+For more on iOS compatibility, see our blog.

 How do I find out what version I have?